mowat27/reloadable-app/README.md

 # reloadable-app

-A Leiningen template for FIXME.
+A Leiningen template for a component based app that uses the reloaded workflow in development.

 ## Usage